ministryofjustice/hmpps-github-actions/docs/workflow-migration.md

     jobs:
 ```

-under the templated jobs within `.github/workflows/pipeline.yml`:
+to the templated jobs within `.github/workflows/pipeline.yml`:
 ```
 jobs:
 ```

+There will be sufficient parameters to carry out a simple deployment.

 ### Docker Build
-This will either call `build_multiplatform_docker` or `build_docker` with a number of parameters.
+This will either call `build_multiplatform_docker` or `build_docker` with custom parameters.

 #### Parameters

+- branch filters
+- additional_docker_build_args
+- docker_multiplatform

+Note: Github Actions doesn't suppport regex filtering of branch filters, so it uses either 'startsWith' or 'contains'

+### Deploy
+This will create a deployment activity for each corresponding environment within `config.yml`

+Approval gates are configured within the repository settings under **environments**, so aren't included within the deployment here,
+The *needs* configurations are based on any 'required' element associated with the request-${each_env}-approval.requires[] configuration

+#### Parameters

+- branch filters
+- needs (previous deployment)
+- helm_timeout
+- helm_dir
+- helm_additional_args

+### Removal
+Once the tasks have been migrated, the `build-test-and-deploy` workflow is removed from `.circleci/config.yml` to prevent concurrent deployment in CircleCI

+The previous configuration will be retained in a backup file (config.bak.yyyymmdd_HHMMSS)

 ## Automation